robertcedwards/juice-docs/blog/2022-10-11-donate-with-ens/index.md

 The ETH record is now set.
 ETH transactions sent to this ENS address will be directed to the payment address, which will in turn forward the ETH to the Juicebox project and issue the project's tokens to the address that sent the original ETH transaction, if the project payer was configured to do so.

+## Conclusion
 In this tutorial you've learned how to configure an ENS address to receive donations at a Juicebox project.
 Let potential supporters know that they can simply send ETH to yourname.eth to pay your project, and receive membership tokens, too.

 Advanced Note: This approach works great for receiving ETH donations.
 To accept other tokens sent to the ENS address, your project will need to configure Payment Terminals for the tokens you would like to receive.
-If you're interested in this, say hello in the #Project-Creators channel in the [Discord](https://discord.gg/juicebox).
+If you're interested in this, say hello in the `#🚀｜project-creators` channel in the [Discord](https://discord.gg/juicebox).